 Advisers may attend executive meetings and advise on matters pertaining to the executive committee.

-The adviser is not a member of the executive committee and my not vote on matters of the executive committee.
+The adviser is not a member of the executive committee and may not vote on matters of the executive committee.

 Section II: Adviser Appointment Requirements

 Shall be selected and approved by a 2/3 vote from the executive committee and then a majority vote by the general membership.